NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 make all QOSs available for use.

-`Known Issues (supplemental) <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Known_Issues>`_ `Differences between Orion and Hercules <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Frequently_Asked_Questions#What_are_the_differences_between_Orion_and_Hercules.3F>`_
+`Known Issues (supplemental) <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Known_Issues>`_

+`Differences between Orion and Hercules <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/ Frequently_Asked_Questions#What_are_the_differences_between_Orion_and_Hercules.3F>`_

 .. rubric:: 02/17/2022
 Dear NOAA Orion Users,
 Please see this month's update on Mississippi State University's (MSU) Orion system.

 **System Issues:**
 -  There has been an ongoing issue with the "/work2" file system significantly underreporting disk usage.
 Although we believe this issue has now been resolved, the storage vendor is going to perform some additional verification work during next week's downtime.

 -  The Orion Systems Activity is in the process of being relocated to a new web server.
 We hope to have it back up and running as soon as possible.

 **New Features:**
 -  Although there is nothing new to report, Orion hit its highest usage yet in January by NOAA's projects and users.
 Keep up the great work!

 **Reminders:**
 -  The deadline for taking your annual MSU security training and changing your MSU password was January, 31st 2022.
    Anyone who did not meet the deadline has had their account disabled.
 If you still require access to Orion then there is still time to take your training and change your password.
-Cleck `here <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Orion_Password_and_Security_Training_Information>`_ more details.
+Cleck `here <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Orion_Password_and_Security_Training_Information>`_  for more details.
 -  There is no direct access to the HPSS system from Orion.
 The Niagara system is available for all RDHPCS users to use as an intermediary storage location for moving data to and from HPSS.
 -  CRON services are only available on Login node “orion-login-1”.
 Please use this Login node when creating and editing your crontab.
 -  Role accounts (shared user) are now available for use on Orion.

 For more information click `here <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Role_Accounts>`_
 -  If you have any comments, questions, or concerns then please email the RDHPCS Help Desk.
 The details are located below.